 Regularly consult with auditors and industry experts to validate interpretations of complex standards, especially regarding impairment and exploration costs.
 Clear documentation of valuation assumptions and methodology supports transparency and facilitates future audits, reducing the risk of non-compliance or misstatements.

-Use a reliable estimation model, such as the discounted cash flow (DCF) method, to determine the recoverable amount of mineral assets.
-Incorporate accurate geological data, extraction costs, and market prices to enhance precision.
-Perform regular impairment tests whenever indicators suggest the carrying amount may not be recoverable, ensuring timely recognition of losses.
+Use a reliable estimation model, like the discounted cash flow (DCF) method, to figure out the recoverable amount of mineral assets.
+Make sure you’ve got the right geological info, costs for extraction, and market prices so you can be more precise.
+Do regular impairment tests whenever it looks like the carrying amount might not be recoverable, so you can spot losses in a timely way.

-Develop comprehensive reserves and resources statements that clearly distinguish between proved, probable, measured, indicated, and inferred categories.
+Come up with a detailed list of the company’s reserves and resources.
+Make sure to clearly separate the categories of proved, probable, measured, indicated, and inferred.
 Base these classifications on current geological and engineering data, and document the methodologies used during assessments.
-Transparency in how estimates are derived supports credible reporting and compliance with IFRS standards, specifically IFRS 6 and NI 43-101.
+Being clear about how estimates are made helps make sure reports are reliable and follows the rules of IFRS 6 and NI 43-101.

-Disclose estimation uncertainties, assumptions, and economic factors that influence resource valuations.
-Clearly communicate the potential variability related to commodity prices, operational costs, and technological developments.
-By providing comprehensive disclosures, companies enhance stakeholder confidence and meet disclosure requirements set by Canadian regulators.
+Be sure to mention any estimation uncertainties, assumptions, and economic factors that influence resource valuations.
+Be sure to explain how things can change based on commodity prices, how much it costs to run things, and new technology.
+By providing full disclosures, companies boost stakeholder confidence and meet the disclosure requirements set by Canadian regulators.

 Implement a proactive approach by accurately recognizing deferred tax assets and liabilities related to mining activities.
 Regularly analyze temporary differences arising from depreciation, amortization, and exploration costs to ensure precise tax reporting.